darklang/docs/docs/language-overview.md

 ```

 This is intended to convert effortlessly to null in JSON, but we don't quite
-have enough type-system support for that yet.
+have enough of the type system to remove it.

 Functions which return `Option` trigger the [Errorrail](error-handling).